cvvergara/pgrouting/doc/contraction/contraction-family.rst

 In large graphs, like the road graphs, or electric networks, graph contraction can be used to speed up some graph algorithms.
-Contraction reduces the size of the graph by removing some of the vertices and edges and, for example, might add edges that represent a sequence of original edges decreasing the total time and space used in graph algorithms.
+Contraction can reduce the size of the graph by removing some of the vertices and edges and adding edges that represent a sequence of original edges (the original ones can be kept in some methods).
+In this way, it decreases the total time and space used by graph algorithms.

-This implementation gives a flexible framework for adding contraction algorithms in the future, currently, it supports two algorithms:
+This implementation gives a flexible framework for adding contraction algorithms in the future, currently, it supports three algorithms.
+The two first ones correspond to the method ``pgr_contraction``:

 1. Dead end contraction
 2. Linear contraction

-Allowing the user to:
+A third one corresponds to the *contraction hierarchies* method and is implemented through the ``pgr_contraction_hierarchies`` method.

-- Forbid contraction on a set of nodes.
+In both cases, it allows the user to forbid contraction on a set of nodes.

-- Decide the order of the contraction algorithms and set the maximum number of times they are to be executed.
+For the ``pgr_contraction`` method, the user can also decide the order of the contraction algorithms and set the maximum number of times they will be executed.

 Dead end contraction
 -------------------------------------------------------------------------------